coq/coq/doc/sphinx/language/gallina-specification-language.rst

 of qualified identifiers.
 Identifiers may also denote *local variables*, while qualified identifiers do not.

-Field identifiers, written :token:`field`, are identifiers prefixed by `.` (dot) with no blank between the dot and the identifier.
+Field identifiers, written :token:`field_ident`, are identifiers prefixed by `.` (dot) with no blank between the dot and the identifier.